sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

   try {
     await sasAuthInstance.checkAuthenticated();
   } catch {
-    // Note: if the user closes the popup an uncaught exception will occur. await sasAuthInstance.loginPopup();
+    // Note: If the user closes the popup an uncaught exception will occur. await sasAuthInstance.loginPopup();
   }
   // Start making rest calls!